Coder-223/Python-Basics-Data-Science-Capston-Project/README.md

-# Python Basics for Data Science Final Proj
+# Python Basics Data Science Capstone Project

-This project was created for the IBM Python Basics for Data Science Course
+This project was created for the IBM Python Basics Data Science Capstone Project